Villas in Sicily near Tindari >>

 The archaeological site

-The southern part of the hill on which ancient Tindaris stood is protected by the original Greek walls, but most of the remains are on the north-western sea-facing side.
+The southern part of the hill on which ancient Tindari stood is protected by the original Greek walls, but most of the remains are on the north-western sea-facing side.
 Here there are Roman habitations and baths, complete with wonderful floor mosaics and ingenious radiator heating systems.
 Further on is the Basilica, a fine example of Graeco-Roman architecture built around a series of arches, and the well-preserved theatre, built in the 4th Century BC.
 Here, in the summer months, it is possible to see performances of Greek plays and other theatrical events.
-Complete with stunning views of the Tyrrhenian Sea, the Aeolian Islands, the tongue of sand and the Sicilian coastline, Tindaris is certainly one of the most interesting archeological sites in Sicily.
+Complete with stunning views of the Tyrrhenian Sea, the Aeolian Islands, the tongue of sand and the Sicilian coastline, Tindaris is certainly one of the most interesting archaeological sites in Sicily.

 The Black Madonna

 The story of how the Black Madonna arrived in Tindari is the stuff that legends are made of.
 According to local tradition, the statue, which is certainly of Byzantine origin, was one of many works of art smuggled out of Constantinople in the 8th and 9th Centuries during the period of Iconoclasm initiated by Emperor Leo III.
 A storm forced the ship carrying the Black Madonna into the port of Tindari, where the sailors deposited their load at the local abbey for safekeeping.
 She now sits behind the altar with the inscription "nigro sum sed formosa" (black am I, but beautiful).